Find a Doctor

 Visit the UPMC Find a Doctor website.

-Western Psychiatric Institute and Clinic of UPMC has a long history of expertise in the fields of forensic psychiatry and psychology.
+UPMC Western Psychiatric Hospital has a long history of expertise in the fields of forensic psychiatry and psychology.
 In 1974, Western Psychiatric’s academic partner, the Department of Psychiatry at the University of Pittsburgh School of Medicine, founded the Law and Psychiatry Program to serve as a catalyst for interdisciplinary research and practice in the area of law and mental health.

 The Law and Psychiatry Program was founded in 1974 by Loren Roth, MD, MPH, and Alan Meisel, JD.
 During its early years, it provided consultation to units at Western Psychiatric as well as spawned research about patients' rights and the responsibilities of treating professionals.
 Over the years, the program has been committed to providing clear analyses and empirical information to guide the difficult task of providing treatment within the framework of systems responsible for social control.